JuliaStats/Distributions.jl/docs/src/extends.md

 ### Univariate Distribution

-A univariate distribution type should be defined as a subtype of `DiscreteUnivarateDistribution` or `ContinuousUnivariateDistribution`.
+A univariate distribution type should be defined as a subtype of `DiscreteUnivariateDistribution` or `ContinuousUnivariateDistribution`.

 The following methods need to be implemented for each univariate distribution type: